walaa-amer/VSD-HDP/README.md

 ```
 then close the old design and reopenthe new design.
 In the new console, extract the lef using:
 ```
-led write <name (default is original mag file name)
+lef write <name (default is original mag file name)
 ```
-We then copy this led file to the picorv32a/src folder we were previously using.
+We then copy this lef file to the picorv32a/src folder we were previously using.
 We also need to copy the liberty files from the vsdstdcelldesign folder to the picorv32a/src file using the following command:
 ```
 cp sky130_vsdinv.mag <picorv32a_path>/picorv32a/src>